Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Discussion

-Analysing the mean local pattern of uncertainty confirms that regions that are challenging to define anatomical directions, i.e. the apical zone and close to the valve, result in the highest uncertainty.
+Analysing the mean \blueCNN{discrepancy map locally} confirms that \blueCNN{the highest values were found in} regions that are challenging to define anatomical directions, i.e. the apical zone and close to the valv\blueCNN{e}.
 These regions were identified as the main area of differences when comparing the local differences in terms of anatomical directions and strain patterns \cite{DiFolco:FIMH:2023}.
 Reaching a consensus on the RV anatomical directions is actually challenging \cite{Duchateau:JASE:2021}.
-While the \emph{long-axis} method we took as reference is simpler to compute, the \emph{heat diffusion} method was reported to provide more relevant outputs \cite{DiFolco:FIMH:2023}, in comparable computational times. \blueC{Also note that we focused on uncertainties resulting from different ways to compute myocardial strain from an existing mesh sequence, previously obtained from segmentation and tracking by commercial software.
-Segmentation and tracking methods, and the imaging modality and its geometrical characteristics (e.g. 2D or 3D) may also cause additional differences in the quantification of the actual physical strain \cite{Muraru:JASE:2014}.
-Here, we preferred to remain in a more controlled and narrow setting (uncertainties from different definitions of strain applied to 3D echocardiographic data, complemented by experiments on a toy dataset of RGB images) to better focus on the uncertainty estimation method.} We hope that in the near future such uncertainty-aware computations could be a useful support to clinical interpretations, as already witnessed in other medical imaging fields \cite{Kompa:NPJDM:2021}.
+While the \emph{long-axis} method we took as reference is simpler to compute, the \emph{heat diffusion} method was reported to provide more relevant outputs \cite{DiFolco:FIMH:2023}, in comparable computational times. \blueC{Also note that we focused \blueCNN{on} different ways to compute myocardial strain from an existing mesh sequence, previously obtained from segmentation and tracking by commercial software.
+Segmentation and tracking methods, \blueCNN{the mesh creation process \cite{Kwan:JACCim:2024}, }and the imaging modality and its geometrical characteristics (e.g. 2D or 3D) may also cause additional differences in the quantification of the actual physical strain \cite{Muraru:JASE:2014}.
+Here, we preferred to remain in a more controlled and narrow setting (\blueCNN{d}ifferent definitions of strain applied to 3D echocardiographic data, complemented by experiments on a toy dataset of RGB images) to better focus on the \blueCNN{core method to apprehend definitional divergence}.} \blueCNN{For RV echocardiography, there is a clear potential to build higher trust in 3D measurements, which are necessary given that the specific shape of the RV is insufficiently rendered in 2D.
+This also encourages the analysis of subtle local deformation patterns for disease characterization, beyond the quantification of peak global or wall-specific strain, as highlighted for the LV in 2D \cite{Duchateau:UMB:2020}.}